Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

-As shown by \Cref{thm:completeness}, our technique for the computation of runtime and size bounds is ``complete'' for the class of terminating prs-loops, i.e., finite (polynomial) runtime bounds and thus, also finite size bounds are always computable.
+As shown by \Cref{thm:completeness}, the technique for the computation of runtime and size bounds is ``complete'' for the class of terminating \emph{prs}-loops, i.e., finite (polynomial) runtime bounds and thus, also finite size bounds are always computable.
+For \emph{linear} \emph{prs}-loops, i.e., \emph{prs}-loops with only linear arithmetic in the update and the guard, termination is decidable.